 Section 16(a) of the Exchange Act requires our officers and directors, and persons who own more than ten percent of our common stock, to file reports of ownership and changes in ownership on Forms 3, 4 and 5 with the SEC.
 Officers, directors and greater than ten percent stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
 As a matter of practice, we assist many of our directors and all of our executive officers by preparing initial ownership reports and reporting ownership changes, and typically file these reports on their behalf.
-To our knowledge, based solely on our review of the copies of such forms received by us, we believe that all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners have been complied with for the fiscal year ended December 30, 2010 with the exception of the failure to timely file a Form 4 for Lawrence Goodman, David Haas, James R. Holland, Jr., Stephen Lanning, Edward Meyer and Scott Schneider in connection with the vesting of restricted stock units on February 15, 2010 and a Form 4 for Earl Weihe related to a restricted stock grant on November 4, 2010.
-All of these forms were subsequently filed with the SEC.
-In addition, we believe the following late filings have occurred for greater than ten percent beneficial owners for the fiscal year ended December 30, 2010: a Form 3 for AMC Showplace Theatres, Inc. and a Form 4 for AMC Entertainment Inc. for common membership units issued on June 28, 2010; a Form 4 for Cinemark, USA Inc. for common membership units issued on March 31, 2010, and Form 4s for Regal Cinemas Inc. for common membership units redeemed on August 18, 2010 and September 8, 2010, respectively.
+To our knowledge, based solely on our review of the copies of such forms received by us, we believe that all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners have been complied with for the fiscal year ended December 27, 2012, except that Clifford E. Marks reported one stock sale two days late.